hybridgroup/gobot/platforms/chip/README.md

 The [CHIP](http://www.getchip.com/) is a small, inexpensive ARM based single board computer, with many different IO interfaces available on the [pin headers](http://docs.getchip.com/#pin-headers).

+We recommend updating to the latest Debian OS when using the C.H.I.P., however Gobot should also support older versions of the OS, should your application require this.

 For documentation about the CHIP platform click [here](http://docs.getchip.com/).

 ## How to Install